opf/openproject/docs/faq/README.md

 ### Which Plugins are published so far?

-Please refer to the project timeline to see which plugins will be released.
+Please refer to the list of [integrations and community plugins](.../system-admin-guide/integrations/) to see which plugins will be released.
 Plugin development will take place in dedicated sub-projects on openproject.org.

 ### How can I add a RACI matrix in OpenProject?